Carreau/phd-dissertation/parts/cells.rst

 """""""""""""""

 If cell have possibility to increase of decrease polymerisation speed, they also need to be able to regulate the by decreasing the polymerisation speed.
-To achieve this, some proteins will bind to the growing end of actin filament and prevent the addition of monomers on the filament.
-Such a family of protein are called the `capping protein` family with `Capping Protein` being one particular example that will specifically bind to the barbed end of a growing filament and  prevent here from growing.
+To achieve this, some proteins will bind to the growing end of actin filament and prevent the addition of monomers on the filament. `Capping Protein` (CP) being one particular example that will specifically bind to the barbed end of a growing filament and  prevent here from growing.
+Capping protein are necessary to prevent circumvent the polymerisation of actin in undesired area and are essential for the structure and mechanical properties of actin gel :cite:`Kawska2012`. `Gelsoline` is another example of capping protein, that unlike CP can only attached to the barbed end of an actin filament after severing it.
+Gelsoline is hence both a severing and a capping protein.

 Crosslinkers